LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     If even one character is capitalized when it should not be, you will get [GitHub Errors](gh-errors.md).

     If you use a smart editor to store your FASTLANE_KEY, you are likely to get the mysterious `invalid curve name` error.

+## Save Six Secrets

+??? abstract "Summary for this Section"
+    You require 6 <code>Secrets</code> (alphanumeric items) to use the GitHub build method and if you use the GitHub method to build more than Loop, e.g., Loop Follow or LoopCaregiver, you will use the same 6 <code>Secrets</code> for each app you build with this method.
+Each secret is indentified below by `ALL_CAPITAL_LETTER_NAMES`.

+    * Four <code>Secrets</code> are from your Apple Account
+    * Two <code>Secrets</code> are from your GitHub account
+    * Be sure to save the 6 <code>Secrets</code> in a text file using a text editor
+        - Do **NOT** use a smart editor, which might auto-correct and change case, because these <code>Secrets</code> are case sensitive

+    If you already have usernames and passwords saved, you can skip ahead to [Collect the Four `Apple Secrets`](#collect-the-four-apple-secrets)

 The list below indicates what you need to record (save digitally so you can copy and paste).
 Notice that some information is created in one place and used in another.
 The items in all capital letters will be added to the <code>Secrets</code> for your LoopWorkspace fork, so they are listed twice in the list below.